centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 | ------ | --------------- |---------------|
 | number | max_buffer_size | `3`           |

-In this value example, the stream connector Canopsis keeps 3 events and start sending at the fourth.
+In the example above, the Canopsis stream connector waits until there are 4 events to send them all.

 ## Event format